h-alice/git-tips/git-setup.md

 But for best practices, we'll create a **signing subkey** for commit signing.

 If the private of **master key** is lost, the whole key pair should be revoked.
 But if the private of **signing subkey** is lost, only the subkey needs to be revoked.

+You can also skip to the [Export Key](#export-key) section if you don't want to create a signing subkey.

 # Create Signing Key